robertnurnberg/cdblib/Readme.md

   filename       PGN file if suffix is .pgn, o/w a text file with FENs

 options:
-  -h, --help     show this help message and exit
-  -v, --verbose  Increase output with -v, -vv, -vvv etc. (default: 0) --forever      Run the script in an infinite loop. (default: False)
+  -h, --help            show this help message and exit -v, --verbose         Increase output with -v, -vv, -vvv etc. (default: 0) -u USER, --user USER  Add this username to the http user-agent header (default: None) --forever             Run the script in an infinite loop. (default: False)
 ```

 Sample usage and output: